ausd-io/ausd/chronik/README.md

 # Chronik
 Chronik is a fast and reliable indexer built directly into the Bitcoin ABC node.

-This README is about how to run a doged instance with Chronik enabled.
+This README is about how to run a ausd instance with Chronik enabled.
 - **If you want to know how to use `chronik-client` in your ausCash apps**, go to [../modules/chronik-client/README.md].

 ## Getting started
 To enable Chronik, simply pass `-chronik` as CLI argument:

 ```
-./doged -chronik
+./ausd -chronik
 ```

-Alternatively, you can also set it in the dogecoin.conf file:
+Alternatively, you can also set it in the auscash.conf file:

 ```
 chronik=1